skeeto/skewer-mode/README.md

 ## Skewering with CORS

+Skewer supports [Cross-origin Resource Sharing (CORS)][cors].
+This means you can Skewer a document hosted from any server without needing any special changes on that server, except for including skewer.js as a script in that document.

-Skewer supports [Cross-origin Resource Sharing (CORS)][cors], so you can skewer pages served from other servers.
-It works the same as skewering a page hosted by Emacs.
-If you don't control the server from which you want to skewer pages, the provided Greasemonkey userscript can be used to inject skewer.js into any page you visit.
-Note that skewer will assume you're running the Skewer server on port 8080 (simple-httpd's default port).
+If you don't control the server from which you want to skewer pages -- such that you can't add the skewer.js as a script -- the provided Greasemonkey userscript can be used to inject it into any page you visit.
+Note that this userscript will assume you're running the Skewer server at http://localhost:8080/ (simple-httpd's default port).
+If this isn't true, you need to edit the top of the userscript.

+The script isn't actually injected until you switch the toggle in the top-right corner, the red/green triangle.

 ## Motivation